mramshaw/radix-trie/README.md

 As I have departed heavily from the original framework (both __design__ and __implementation__) I created this repo.

-In particular, I hope opted for a __Rune__-based approach, rather than a __Byte__-based approach.
-I have opted for lazy structures, which is cheaper in terms of memory requirements but possibly costly in performance terms.
+In particular, I have followed a __Rune__-based approach, rather than a __Byte__-based approach.
+I have opted for lazy structures, which are cheaper in terms of memory requirements but possibly costly in performance terms.
 Also, the original goal was to be as efficient as possible, whereas I am not greatly concerned with efficiency here.
 My goal is an __MVP__ (minimum viable product; meaning a proof-of-concept, demo or spike) for learning purposes.